romainlaisne/code-samples/PHP/soap-connection/README.md

-A example of webservice implemented used the SOAP protocol.
+An example of Webservice usage used the SOAP protocol.